 Possible consequences include class actions by shareholders for possible breach of duties by directors and by customers for business negligence, breach of contract, and breach of data protection requirements.
 Financial regulators are also expected to launch actions against organisations that fail to disclose and protect against cybersecurity risks.

 “We expect to see these types of enforcement actions emerge in New Zealand as the nature and extent of local breaches increase.
-Organisations preparing their cyber security risk management can add another good reason to the list of why it makes good business sense to get your cyber house in order and be ready to respond,” MinterEllisonRuddWatts
+Organisations preparing their cyber security risk management can add another good reason to the list of why it makes good business sense to get your cyber house in order and be ready to respond,” MinterEllisonRuddWatts said.

 Before cyber breaches happen, organisations need to establish IT systems, manage employees, consider procurement and suppliers, assess risks, develop a crisis management plan, and consider insurance.